Daniel-KM/Omeka-S-module-IiifServer/README.md

 All the combinations are possible: external manifest for items, iiif image for external medias, a local standard media file with module Image Server.

+### Options for writing urls

+Depending on infrastructure, proxy, etc., some options allow to modify the urls used.

+- Allow raw identifier: needed to use ark identifier, so the identifier will be available as "ark:/12345/betz" and "ark:%2F12345%2Fbetz".
+- Pre-encode slashes for web server apache: Enable this option only when using an apache config with mod_rewrite that automatically decodes urls.
+When enabled, "/" is pre-encoded to "%2F", resulting in "%252F" in the final URL.
+  Apache will decode it once back to "%2F" automatically, resulting in the right url.
+This option is useless in other cases or with most of the proxies.

 Routes and urls
 ---------------